hbeni/fgcom-mumble/client/fgfs-addon/Readme.md

 No further steps are needed.

 The FGFS protocol file will handle old 25kHz as well as newer 8.3kHz radios.
 After starting flightgear, you can use your radio stack like with FGCom (default is *space* to talk on COM1 and *shift+space* for COM2).
+*alt+space* will transmit on COM3, and *ctrl+space* on the intercom.

-If your plane has more than two COM radios, you can use the _Combar_ dialog from the configuration dialog to access the PTTs of the radios, or define custom keybinds to set `/instrumentation/com[n]/ptt`.
+If your plane has more than two COM radios, you can use the _Combar_ dialog from the configuration dialog to access the PTTs of the radios, or define custom keybinds to set `/instrumentation/comm[n]/ptt`.

 Configuration